AlamiMejjati/GeneratingObjectStamps/README.md

 # Generating Object Stamps

-This is the official code base for the paper: 'Generating object Stamps'.
+This is the official code base for the paper:  [Generating object Stamps](https://arxiv.org/pdf/2001.02595.pdf).
 It has been trained on python 3.7 on a ubuntu system with 2xGPU (GTX 1080ti).

 ![Alt text](./Images/teaser.png?raw=true "Teaser")